A Love Letter to Northeast Ohio’s Libraries

-What do you think of when you hear the term libraries?
-If you’re like many, you probably think of places where you can borrow books, movies and music for free.
+So, ask yourself this: What do you think of when you hear the term libraries?
+If you’re like me (before I began working here), you probably think of places where you can borrow books, movies and music for free.
 Or maybe you associate libraries with quiet spaces for reading.
 You wouldn’t be wrong.
 Libraries are all those things.
 But the purpose of today’s blog is to show you how libraries are so much more.
 Greater Cleveland has a plethora of libraries with tremendous resources, programs and services.
 Best of all—they’re completely free.
 Here’s a list of my favorites:

 Akron-Summit County Public Library